SiliconLabs/wisun_applications/wisun_stability/README.md

 - To learn Wi-SUN technology basics, see [the Wi-SUN pages on docs.silabs.com](https://docs.silabs.com/wisun/latest/wisun-start/).

-- To learn code-level information on the stability and monitoring application, see [Add a Custom Application in the Wi-SUN Developer's Journey](https://docs.silabs.com/wisun/latest/wisun-custom-application/)
+- To learn code-level information on the stability application, see [Add a Custom Application in the Wi-SUN Developer's Journey](https://docs.silabs.com/wisun/latest/wisun-custom-application/)

 ## Gecko SDK Version ##